eliasjunior/rpn-calculator/README.md

 ### rpn module

-Here is the heart to the app, the dependencies are injected to allow easy maintainability and testability
+Here is the heart of the app, the dependencies are injected to allow easy maintainability and testability

 ### cli module